owencjones/bennett/README.md

 - Python (This was written in a Python 3.12 environment, but will likely run in 3.11, and 3.10 too)
 - POSIX compliant operating system, like a linux distribution or MacOSX.
 - If you don't have a POSIX OS, then UTM or Docker can allow you to run a virtualised one (there is a Dockerfile, but this is for convenience, and I haven't used it or tested it!)

+## Warning

+This is a technical test that I agreed to do pre-interview for a role at a doubtless actually pretty admirable organisation, but which failed.

+So, in short, _don't copy it_ it's not functional code, and when you spot the problem, if you do, _that's_ a better tech test than this was.

+However some points:

+- I spoke to the recruiter, and he told me the that there was an emphasis at this organisation on removing selection bias from the selection process
+- I introduced some selection bias, by doing this work _whilst impaired_ - I was under a titration regime for my medication, and chose not to introduce details of my disabilities to this would-be employer.
+That's always a difficult tightrope to walk, to be honest, and introduce a bias, or not ask for a reasonable adjustment.
+- The recruiting employer chose to make this task to be done during a school holiday - I would argue this introduces a selection bias against any single parent
+- I also, to challenge myself, decided to write as much of this in native Python, using standard libs, so the code isn't as verbose as it could've been; partly because of this, and partly because of the above.

+The recruiter also told me that of 20 candidates, they chose to interview 2, and this is suggestive of a bias in itself.

+If you do want to solve it (it's not too complex if you aren't off your head on Sodium Channel Blockers) - write the output into a graph db, and use a graph query language to query it.
+The data is inherently graph like.
+A drug is a drug.
+A prescribing body is a prescribing body.
+An amount of a drug prescribed within certain parameters is the result of a graph transaction (although you could easily enough do this with SQL and shoehorn it into tabular forms - just know that you'd be connecting nodular entities).

 ## Installation